-Last year, a 13-year-old was sexually assaulted on an American Airlines flight, according to the Washington Post.
+Two years ago, a 13-year-old was sexually assaulted on an American Airlines flight, according to the Washington Post.
 A 26-year-old male sat by her side and declined the invitation that a flight attendant extended to him, to change seats.
 Thirty minute into the flight the flight attendant realized the man had his hand down the teenager´s crotch.
 The young girl had one single tear rolling down her cheek.
 Immediately, the guy was directed to a different seat and as soon as the airplane landed, the girl was ushered out and the aggressor was arrested.
 But as the teenager´s lawyer explained to the Washington Post, this is pretty outrageous because the parents paid the airline $300 to fly as an unaccompanied minor, and failed to watch over her, which is the whole point of paying this fee.
 This is not the first time such an unfortunate incident happens.

 My eldest, now 16, has flown to Spain, her country of birth, as an unaccompanied minor a few times to meet with her extended family.
 When this shocking piece of news happened, I told her about it.
 I explained how sometimes we think we know how we will react when something of this nature happens, but that we could be so shocked in the moment that we freeze.

 So, with travel season coming up and for parents that, like me, have to send their children as unaccompanied minors on flights, here are a few tips to protect your child or grandchild when you can´t fly with them.